googlearchive/test_runner.dart/README.md

 ### Standalone VM tests

 Standalone VM tests are tests that can be run from the command line using 'dart'.
-The executable of the test needs to return an exit code of 1 if there was an error and 0 if all tests were successful.
+The executable of the test needs to return an exit code of 0 if all tests were successful and 1 or more if there was an error.

-NOTE: Typically if you wrote browser tests using the [unittest package](https://pub.dartlang.org/packages/unittest) you should be all set.
+NOTE: Typically if you wrote your Standalone VM tests using the [unittest package](https://pub.dartlang.org/packages/unittest) you should be all set.